mernst/uwisdom/BuildSystems.md

 # Build systems

-On github.com, you can view the table of contents of this file by clicking the menu icon (three lines or dots) in the top corner.
+On github.com, you can view the table of contents (outline) of this file by clicking the menu icon (three lines or dots) in the top corner.
+It's next to the pencil "edit" icon and below the word "History".

 ## Make and Makefiles